Kristian-Tagion/sdk/core/README.md

 If you don't see the balance changed, wait for another 20-30 seconds and repeat the process.
 You can do the same with `w1` to see the amount changed.

 **Congratulations!** You just made the money transfer on the devnet with very early versions of dev tools.
-If you'd like to get your hands even dirtier, follow the manual devnet configuration guide below.
+If you'd like to get your hands even more dirty, follow the manual devnet configuration guide below.

 # Manual Devnet Configuration